lzwjava/blog-source/_posts/2015-09-24-dropout-en.md

 ---
 layout: post
-title: "退学申请书"
+title: "Dropout Application"
 ---

 *This blog post was translated by Mistral*

 ---

 Dear respected school leaders:

 Greetings.
-I am Li Zhimi from Computer Science Class 13-4.
+I am Zhiwei from Computer Science Class 13-4.
 I took a year off and, after careful consideration, have decided to apply for withdrawal.

 During that year, I worked at LeanCloud.
 The company joined Microsoft Accelerator and received A round funding.
 Our user base grew significantly.
 I was involved in various aspects of the product.
 I significantly improved the company's product and developed the Android and iOS versions of LeanChat social application independently and uploaded them to the App Store.
 I also developed the iOS low-level framework, enabling our users (developers) to quickly and effectively create their applications using our developed framework.
 I made significant contributions in technical support, development documents, etc. The company benefits were not bad, with stock options for all employees, and as one of the engineers, I also held some stock options.
 I have communicated with the boss recently, who hopes I can stay and continue our journey together, believing that I can make greater contributions to the company.
 However, after repeated communications with my parents, I have obtained their consent to apply for withdrawal.
 Considering full-time work at a startup company, learning and accumulating professional technical knowledge, and participating in the creation process, may be more beneficial for my personal development.